 Clever marketing…but I remember nothing.
 There are a couple of bands called Rude Awakening on Encyclopaedia Mettalum.

 I just looked up Sweet Savage and am somewhat confused – apparently Vivian Campbell was in a band called Sweet Savage in Northern Ireland that was considered part of the new wave of British metal, and Encylcopaedia Mettalum tells us not to confuse them with the glam rock band from the U.S., although the Irish band did reform with other musicians in the mid 1980s.
-Does anyone know if these bands are related?
+UPDATE: Per H’air Apparent in the comments below, this Sweet Savage is originally from Texas.
+I also somehow have a Sweet Savage t-shirt.

 So I’ll leave this note unedited lol.
-The Frank of which she speaks was best known for later being the singer of the Four Horsemen.
+The Frank of which she speaks was best known for later being the singer of The Four Horsemen.
 Sadly, Frank C. Star died in 1999.
-Note Poison, Guns-n-Roses, Leatherwolf…
+Note Poison, Guns-n-Roses, Leatherwolf.
+UPDATE: Per H’Air Apparent in the comments below, Mansfield featured Doug Aldrich and Jerry Best before they joined Lion.

 Fun band – I remember seeing The Zeros at the Whiskey.